apache/flink/docs/dev/connectors/kafka.md

 </div>
 </div>

+### Kafka Producer Partition Discovery

+The Flink Kafka Producer supports discovering dynamically created Kafka partitions.
+By default, partition discovery is disabled.
+To enable it, set a non-negative value for `flink.partition-discovery.interval-millis` in the provided properties config,representing the discovery interval in milliseconds.

+**Note**: Actual discovery interval depends on the maximum between kafka parameter `metadata.max.age.ms` and flink parameter `flink.partition-discovery.interval-millis`

 ## The `SerializationSchema`

 The Flink Kafka Producer needs to know how to turn Java/Scala objects into binary data.